-The setting for our Opening and Closing Ceremonies and ten nights of speeches, entertainment and performances, the WorldPride Square will be the focal point for all of Copenhagen 2021.
+The setting for our Opening and Closing Ceremonies and nine nights of speeches, entertainment and performances, City Hall Square will be the focal point for all of Copenhagen 2021.

-WorldPride Square is in Rådhuspladsen, or City Hall Square, right in the center of Copenhagen.
+Rådhuspladsen, or City Hall Square, is right in the center of Copenhagen.
 It’s a five minute walk from Copenhagen’s Central Station and has its own station on the Metro.
-Just off the Square is Regnbuepladsen, or Rainbow Square, where Copenhagen erected the world’s first permanent rainbow flag just a few years ago.
+Just off the Square is Regnbuepladsen, or Rainbow Square, where Copenhagen raised the world’s first permanent rainbow flag just a few years ago.
 And City Hall itself is where the world’s first same-sex partnership took place back in 1989.
 This Square is part of our DNA.

 As well as the WorldPride Stage, the Square will also host booths for civil society and non-governmental organisations, and food and drink traders to keep you refreshed.